totemmaker/totemmaker-docs/docs/labboard/main-screen.md

 Inbuilt 3 channel Digital to Analog Converter (DAC) allows you to output any voltage in the 0..3.25 Volt range, at up to 15 mA current.
 This is useful for experimenting with comparators or operational amplifiers, as they need various reference or input voltages.

-Middle display is used for showing the current output voltage for the active channel, which itself is indicated by the middle column of LED’s.
+Middle display shows current output voltage for the active channel, which itself is indicated by the middle column of LED’s.
 To change DAC output voltage:

 1. Press ++"Middle SELECT"++ to select active channel.
 1. Hold ++"Middle SELECT"++ until LED starts to blink.
 1. Use ++"SET\+"++ and ++"SET\-"++ buttons to adjust currently selected channel voltage.
+_Hold button down for fast increment.
+It will stop at 0 and 3.25._
 1. Press ++"Middle SELECT"++ to exit edit mode.

 All other inactive channels will still keep the same preset voltage until it’s changed by SET buttons on the side of the board.